 Family Dinner and Healthy Eating

 Diet is also an important part in preventing obesity.
 The right food will give them energy to play and learn.
-The Prevention survey reveals that kids who sit down with their family to eat home-cooked meals are less likely to binge on fast food or fattier options.
 Additionally, children eating with their family regularly especially dinner consume more vegetables and fruits and are less tempted to consume fat and soda.

 Focus on the Fun for the Short Attention Spanned